Please click LEON LOARD™ Museum Quality Frames catalog

 LEON LOARD COMMISSIONED PORTRAITS commitment to its patrons extends far beyond the completion of the portrait.
 A selection of skillfully handcrafted gold leaf frames has been especially designed to complement the portraits of LEON LOARD COMMISSIONED PORTRAITS.
+Click to view LEON LOARD™ Museum Quality Frames catalog.
 These frames are available in a variety of styles and finishes from the finest frame houses in the world.
+We also offer a less expensive collection of custom portrait framing.
+Click to view LEON LOARD™ Signature Frames catalog.

 The LEON LOARD COMMISSIONED PORTRAITS Artists Representatives are knowledgeable as to how to determine the width appropriate for each portrait, as well as, advising clients on the finish and style that best complement each individual portrait.
 These representatives are also experienced in selecting frames best suited for the client's home or office interior.
 The appropriate frame finish can either enhance or detract from the portrait.
 It is most important to rely on the knowledgeable advice of your LEON LOARD COMMISSIONED PORTRAITS Artists Representative in making this final decision of the portrait process.